Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 ## Learning Objectives

+1. Design and implement command line interfaces, APIs, and bots in Go.
-1. Identify and describe the architectures wherein the features of Go could be best utilized.
+1. Identify and describe the architectures wherein the features of Golang could be best utilized.
-1. Compare and contrast different design patterns and the use cases in which they best fit.
+1. Build data structures that support unmarshalling JSON retreived from third-party APIs.
-1. Leverage Object Relational Mapping techniques to save data to relational databases using Go.
+1. Apply Object Relational Mapping techniques to persist data to relational databases in Go.
 1. Examine benchmarks to determine how to improve the speed and readability of a Golang project.
-1. Design, implement, and deploy command line interfaces, APIs, and bots in Go.
+1. Gain experience deploying APIs and bots to production.

 ## Schedule